Fatbirder's Top 1000 Birding Websites

 January

-The rest of the month went well, recording all three Woodpeckers.
-On the 24th, Pete Antrobus (Pod) found a Long-Eared Owl on Neumann’s flash, but after a good search, I couldn’t connect with it.
-I arrived the next evening and had good views of the bird as it flew across Marbury Lane and then perched up in a bush.
-On the 27th, I found a Ruddy Duck on Budworth Mere.
-I spent the evening with Malc Curtin, whom I had met while out on the patch, in his pub, watching Manchester United play.
-Throughout the month, I dedicated many evenings to searching for Woodcock in Carey Park, and I finally managed to spot one on the 28th.
+The rest of the month continued strongly, with all three British woodpeckers recorded.
+On 24 January, Pete Antrobus (‘Pod’) found a Long-eared Owl on Neumann’s Flash.
+Despite a thorough search, I initially missed it, but returned the following evening and enjoyed excellent views as it flew across Marbury Lane before perching in a nearby bush.
+On the 27th, I added Ruddy Duck on Budworth Mere.
+Persistent evening searches for Woodcock in Carey Park finally paid off on the 28th.

 February

-The month began positively for me.
-While I was walking through the park with the children, Dave Bedford called out and mentioned he had found a Mediterranean Gull.
-The rest of the month remained quiet until the 15th, when I discovered a Pintail on Ashton’s Flash.
+The month began well when, while walking through the park with the children, Dave Bedford alerted me to a Mediterranean Gull he had just found.
+The remainder of February was relatively quiet until the 15th, when I located a Pintail on Ashton’s Flash.

 March